Inkthirsty/cute-email-spammer/README.md

 4. let it do its magic
 5. enjoy ^_^

-alternatively you can paste main.py into a site like trinket and it might work for a little bit but break cuz browser go kaboom
+alternatively you can run main.py on a site like replit and it might work for a little bit but break cuz browser go kaboom

 ## info
 - intentionally slow because python is shit and i dont know any other programming languages